FaisalTamanoJr/Class-Notes/SOFDESG - Lesson 2.md

 	- Definition, characteristics, and key points
 		- Is a methodology that consists of several phases, and is used for developing information systems.
 The phases mark the progress of the systems analysis and design effort.
 		- It can be thought of as a circular system, where the end of a system leads to the start of a project that either produces a new version of the system, or a new system that replaces it.
-		- The phases do not necessarily have to be sequentially ordered since the specific steps and their sequence are meant to be adapted as required for a project.
+		- The phases do not necessarily have to be sequentially ordered, since the specific steps and their sequence are meant to be adapted as required for a project.
-		- In a SDLC, you can complete some activates in one phase in parallel with some activates of another phase.
+		- In an SDLC, you can complete some activates in one phase in parallel with some activates of another phase.
 		- There are some cases where the SDLC is iterative, which means that phases are repeated until an acceptable system is found.
 		- In an organization, it refers to an orderly set of activates conducted and planned for each development project.
 		- The outcomes of each phase provide important information to other phases.
-		- Each of the phases include a set of steps which rely on techniques that produce specific document files.
+		- Each of the phases includes a set of steps which rely on techniques that produce specific document files.
 These document files are helpful for understanding the project.
 		- Individual companies use customized life cycles.
 	- Simplified stages of an SDLC
 		1. An idea